You are here: Home page > Transportation > Electric cars

 So.... electric car or gasoline?
 Both have their advantages; both have their drawbacks.
 That's why many of the electric cars on the road today are actually hybrids that incorporate both technologies side by side: they have a smaller than usual gasoline engine suited to nippy highway driving and an electric motor for all that stopping and starting in the city.

-Hybrids come in various different flavors.
+Hybrids come in various flavors.
 In parallel hybrids, the engine and the motor both send power to the wheels; in series hybrids, only the motor powers the wheels, while the engine simply drives the motor like a generator, recharging the batteries.
 Full hybrids have powerful enough electric motors and batteries to drive the engine independently, while in mild hybrids, the motor is too puny to power the car by itself and simply assists the engine (or allows it to switch off when the car is idle in traffic).
 Ordinary hybrids charge up their batteries using power from the engine and energy recovered from the regenerative brakes (which we'll come onto in a moment); plugin hybrids can also be "refueled" from a charging station or domestic power supply, have much bigger batteries, and can be driven by the motor and batteries alone, so work more like conventional electric cars.

 Whatever the coupling of engine and motor, the basic idea is to combine the best of both worlds to boost fuel economy.
-The big drawback of a hybrid is that its purchase price is around 20–30 percent more expensive than a comparable gasoline model.
+The big drawback of a hybrid is that its purchase price is around 20–30 percent more than a comparable gasoline model.
 It's likely to be 10 percent heavier (despite its lighter engine, it has an electric motor, batteries, regenerative brakes, and all the rest) and have more sluggish performance.
 But hybrids score far better on both safety and fuel economy than gasoline cars, which makes them popular with eco-conscious families who prize their green credentials.
-Overall, they can work out significantly cheaper: 2018 analysis by Vincentric found 42 US hybrids (roughly half of those studied) were more cost-effective then their gasoline counterparts.
+Overall, they can work out significantly cheaper: an analysis by Vincentric found 42 US hybrids (roughly half of those studied) were more cost-effective then their gasoline counterparts.

 How does a plug-in hybrid work?